 High potassium foods are the best preventive for these two problems, as well as for prevention of kidney stones.
 Because of the type food that high potassium foods are, high potassium foods are also the best diet for lowering your chance of heart disease and stroke.

 Calcium runs in with the sodium.
-However getting the calcium out of the cell is not so easy.
+However, getting the calcium out of the cell is not so easy.
 The calcium has to be exchanged for sodium.
 There are several pumps and exchangers in our cell membranes to do this.
-But if there is too much sodium and not enough potassium, not enough calcium gets pushed out.
+But if there is too much sodium, and not enough potassium, not enough calcium gets pushed out.

 There are ways to check on whether we are getting enough potassium in our diet.
-But what you might think is the most obvious – the blood test for potassium – is not the way to check.
+However, what you might think is the most obvious – the blood test for potassium – is not the way to check.
 Potassium is so important that the blood level is kept normal even when our diet is seriously lacking.
 A normal blood level of potassium is meaningless for telling you if you get enough in your diet.

 Since high blood pressure is usually without symptoms, you will need to get your blood pressure measured.
 If blood pressure is high or high normal, lack of potassium in the diet may be the culprit.
-You can often go to a pharmacy and they will check your blood pressure, or you can get a home blood pressure unit for little money.
+You can often go to a pharmacy and they will check your blood pressure.
+Or you can get a home blood pressure unit for little money.

 Another way for your doctor to check if you are losing too much calcium is by checking the calcium in your urine.
 This will detect calcium loss even before the bone loss will show up on a DEXA scan.

 But the best way to determine if you are getting enough potassium in your diet is to count the potassium and sodium you consume in a day.
 Keep track of all the food you eat in a day, including the approximate weight of the food items.
 Then look up the amount of potassium and sodium they contain in the multiple tables here on the website.
 If you are getting 4700 mg of potassium and less than 1500 mg of sodium, you are eating like the healthiest people on the planet.